AYLIEN/frontend-challenge/README.md

   5. Bonus: Deliver e2e tests using Cypress.

 ### AC:
-  * Application home page contains a search bar that let's a user type text in it (look at the simple design below).
+  * Application home page contains a search bar that allows user to type text in it (look at the simple design below).
-  * Once text is provided into search bar, it'll fetch autocomplete results and present them in a selectable dropdown.
-  * Selected entity from a dropdown replace provided text in the search bar.
-  * Clicking search button fetch stories using news-api with provided entity in the search bar.
+  * Clicking search button fetches stories using news-api with provided text in the search bar.
   * Fetched data is presented as a list of stories below the search bar (look at the simple desing below).
-  * Whole application should run without any errors following happy.
+  * Whole application should run without any errors following happy flow.
   * Documentation provided in the readme should be sufficient to run the application locally on a PC.

+  * Nice to have: typed text in the search bar is triggering autocompletes api
+  * Nice to have: autocomplete results are presented in the selectable dropdown
+  * Nice to have: selected entity from a dropdown replaces content of the search bar
+  * Nice to have: entity in the search bar is used to fetch stories

 <p align="center">
   <img src="https://github.com/AYLIEN/frontend-challenge/blob/master/prototype.png?raw=true">